rasuttmus/Ray-Tracer/README.md

 ## Renderings

 If you want to look at some renderings produced by this program.
 Go ahead and navigate to the ``renderings`` directory, where some .ppm files are located.
-These can be opened using, for example, photoshop.
+These can be opened using for example photoshop.

 ## Building